BrainChen/prometheus-parser/README.md

-# A simple parser for promietheus
+# This is a simple parser for prometheus data
+- It receives prometheus type of data
+- It supports adding label to the prometheus data field